Topics:

 • SSH Public key: Provide the SSH public key (created in Generate SSH key pair).

-• Enable Key Management with OCI Vault: Select this check box if you need to enable Key Management with OCI Vault.
+• Use pre-created OCI Vault Secrets: Select this check box if you need to use pre-created KMS Secrets.
+If not selected, a new KMS secret and KMS encryption key will be created in the given OCI vault.
 If selected, you need to pre-create vault secrets as mentioned in Create Vault Secrets.

 Virtual Cloud Network